- What is Postnatal Depression?

 You may have found you are no longer working, have less of a social life, and have a reduced income compared to pregnancy or even before.
 This change in circumstances can cause added pressure and may be one of the factors to cause postnatal depression.

-Awareness of postnatal depression is increasing, so G.P.s, Midwives and Health Visitors should be asking you specific questions regarding your mood during pregnancy and after labor to detect signs of possible postnatal depression.
+Awareness of postnatal depression is increasing, so G.P.s, Midwives and Health Visitors should be asking you specific questions regarding your mood during pregnancy and after labour to detect signs of possible postnatal depression.

 Bertrum, Lynn (2008.)
 Supporting Postnatal Women into Motherhood.
 A guide to therapeutic group work for health professionals.
 Oxford: Radcliffe press.